samuelroland/dme/docs/paradigm-implementation-report.typ

   caption: [Another preview of Java code in VSCode.
 Lots of parts in white are not colorised.], ) <fig-java-preview-vscode>

+=== Search

 Now let's say, you don't really remember where you put a very specific note on your disk about some "keyboard shortcuts for my terminal".
 You have hundreds of notes everywhere for numerous projects.
 You try to run `grep -r` to find all possible match on all files on your disk.
 The problem with this approach is that no exact match will be found, because `grep` only find exact match.
 We would prefer to have approximative matching.
 You could search by file path with the `find` command on all your disk and filter by a single keyword.
 You'll probably get hundreds of unrelated results or just no result because the filename is too different.

 == Why DME is the solution ?

-Note: the README.md at root contains instructions on how to install DME if you want to follow along.
+_Note: the README.md at root contains instructions on how to install DME if you want to follow along._

-DME is trying to fix these issues around the PDF export, search and syntax highlighting experience.
+DME is trying to fix these issues around the search and syntax highlighting experience.
 We didn't have time to tackle PDF export in this semester but we successfully improved the situation on search and code preview.
+The PDF style will be the same as the preview style.

 When you open DME, either with the `dme` command or via the start menu, you can see the home view.

-TODO home view screenshot
+#figure(
+  image("imgs/dme-home.png", width: 80%),
+  caption: [The home page of DME, when started without a file as argument], ) <fig-dme-home>

-If you opened with a file as first argument `dme document.md` it would open it and show the preview.
+If you opened with a file as first argument `dme README.md` it would open it and show the preview.

 #figure(
   image("imgs/preview-readme.png", width: 60%),